 When you are using our secure online donation pages or ordering goods from our secure online shop, your donation is processed by third party payment processors (Worldpay or Sage Pay), who specialise in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

-If you have given us your name and postal address, then this will also be shared with our secure mailing house Synergy Group – the company which sends out our mailings for us.
+If you have given us your name and postal address, then this will also be shared with Synergy, the company that sends out our mailings for us, with whom we have a contract that complies with data protection legislation.
 Due to the number of recipients, it would be impractical for us to send out every mailing from our office.
 However, we remain responsible for keeping your data safe and secure, which is something we take extremely seriously.

 It is possible to switch off cookies by setting your browser preferences.
 Visit the help menu on the browser that you use for instructions.
 You can find out more about cookies by visiting https://www.aboutcookies.org/.

 Can I request to see the data you hold about me?

 Yes, of course.
 If you would like to see a copy of the data we hold about you, please just tell us by letter, email or over the phone.
 From May 2018, we will be legally obliged to answer your request within a month, but we will normally do so much sooner than this.
 (We aim for two working days.)